-Auditors' Responsibility for the Audit of the Consolidated Financial Statements opinion on the consolidated financial statements based on our audit from an independent point of view.
+Auditors' Responsibility for the Audit of the Consolidated Financial Statements

+Our responsibilities are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion on the consolidated financial statements based on our audit from an independent point of view.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate they could reasonably be expected to influence the decisions of users taken on the basis of the consolidated financial statements.